 By arranging your transportation ahead of time, you can know that the beginning of your time in a new spot will go smoothly.
 Often your hotel, hostel or Airbnb can even make these arrangements for you guaranteeing you’ll be picked up promptly.
 If for some reason you find yourself without pre-arranged transport, keep your wits about you and ask a uniformed attendant at the desk how to proceed.

 In the past, travel advice tended to lean toward “blending in” and looking like a local but let’s be honest.
 The world is a big place and you are simply not going to look like the locals in most of it.
 Our best advice, instead, is to look like you live there.
 Ex-pats live all around the world and even though you may not know where you are going by looking as if you do, you can deter many a thief or someone suspecting easy prey.

 Walk with a purpose and carry a day bag that isn’t new and doesn’t scream money.
 It’s preferable to carry bags that are rather used in appearance with no discernible brand labels.
 Stay off your phone and focus on your surroundings and those around you, not as a means to assume the worst, but simply to keep apprised of action on the street.

-At the end of the day, whether you arrived at your destination by private jet or on a donkey cart, solo travel is a worthwhile endeavor.
-By following a few simple rules you can plan on the adventure of a lifetime.
+At the end of the day, solo travel is a worthwhile endeavor.
+By following a few simple safety rules, you can plan on the adventure of a lifetime.